Milavče: Administrative division

+Etymology

+The initial name of the village was Milaveč.
+The name was derived from the personal name Milavec, meaning "Milavec's (court)".

 Geography

 Milavče is located about 5 km northeast of Domažlice and 41 km southwest of Plzeň.
-It lies in the Upper Palatine Forest Foothills.
+It lies in the Podčeskoleská Hills.
 The highest point is at 500 m above sea level.
 The Zubřina Stream flows through the municipality.

 History

 The first written mention of Milavče is from 1302.
 From 1357 to 1598, it was part of the Horšovský Týn estate and shared its owners.
 From 1598, it belonged to the Domažlice estate.

 The village of Radonice was first mentioned in 1310, when it was owned by the Ostrov Monastery in Davle.
 Božkovy was first mentioned in 1472.

 On 4 August 2021, two trains collided near the village.

 Transport

 Milavče is located on the railway line Plzeň–Domažlice.